Cervical cancer is a cancer of the cervix (the neck of the womb).

 - talking to your GP about any concerns or symptoms

 Who can get cervical cancer

-If you have a cervix and have had any kind of sexual contact, you could get cervical cancer.
+If you have a cervix and have had any kind of sexual contact with a man or a woman, you could get cervical cancer.

-Cervical cancer mostly affects people aged 30 to 50 who have ever been sexually active.
+Cervical cancer mostly affects women aged 30 to 50 who have ever been sexually active.

-Every year in Ireland about 300 people get cervical cancer.
-90 women die from it.
+Every year in Ireland about 290 women get cervical cancer.
+Almost 90 of those women die from it.

 In women aged 25 to 39 years, cervical cancer is the second most common cause of death due to cancer.

-Cervical cancer is very rare in people under 25.
+Cervical cancer is very rare in women and people with a cervix under age 25.

 Cervical cancer does not run in families.